Dance Styles at Dance Manhattan

 Download the Study Guide

-The largest offering of Argentine Tango dance classes and lessons in NYC, the Dance Manhattan program features 22 weekly group dance classes, 5 weekly practicas and NYC's longest running Tango Salon (LUNA), the original learn-in-a-day TANGO CRASH Course, and a variety of monthly workshops taught by our talented instructors and acclaimed guest artists.
-Here is an introduction to the Argentine dances...
+One of the most popular offerings of Salsa and Latin dance classes and lessons in NYC, the Dance Manhattan program features weekly group classes, the original salsa learn-in-a-day crash course, monthly Salsa dance parties, exciting Performance Classes, and a variety of monthly workshops taught by our talented instructors and acclaimed guest artists.
+Here is an introduction to the dances...